Applied games that develop ITIL understanding and insight

 ITIL practices covered in UPGRADE!

-General management practices: Strategy management (high focus)
+General management practices: Project management (high focus)

-In-keeping with the definition of strategy management you will be deciding how best to use your available time and money to achieve the stated mission.
+In-keeping with the definition of project management you will be deciding how best to use your available time and money to achieve the stated mission.
 This will include both tactical and strategic decisions over the course of the simulation.

 General management practices: Relationship management (medium focus)